 QUALITY CONTROL

-Quality documentation complying with the UES Minimum Requirements for Listee’s Quality Assurance System (UES-010) or equivalent as determined by the certification agency shall be submitted.
+Quality documentation complying with the Evaluation Standard for Quality Documentation (ES-010) or equivalent, as determined by the certification agency, shall be submitted.
 A complete description shall be provided of the quality management system used in the factory to manufacture the seismic cable restraints, if applicable.

 Inspections of manufacturing facilities are required for this product by either the certification body or an accredited inspection agency.
-Inspections by inspection agencies accredited for metal products in accordance with ISO/IEC 17020 by an accreditation body recognized as conforming to ISO/IEC 17011 and that is a signatory of the International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Arrangement (MRA) are permitted.
+Inspections by inspection agencies accredited for metal products in accordance with ISO/IEC 17020 by an accreditation body recognized as conforming to ISO/IEC 17011, and that is a signatory of the Global Accreditation Cooperation, Inc. Multilateral Recognition Arrangement (MRA), are permitted.

-Special Inspections for installation of the seismic cable restraints used for seismic resistance shall comply with applicable requirements in IBC Chapter 17.
+Special Inspections for the installation of the seismic cable restraints used for seismic resistance shall comply with applicable requirements in IBC Chapter 17.

 EVALUATION REPORT RECOGNITION